Barber

 Frequently Asked Questions about barbering…

-To become a professional barber, you must complete a SHB30516 Certificate III in Barbering, which includes both theory and practical experience.
-In South Australia, you can complete an apprenticeship or study full-time at a Registered Training Provider.
+• To become a professional barber, you must complete a SHB30516 Certificate III in Barbering, which includes both theory and practical experience.
+In South Australia, this qualification must be undertaken through an apprenticeship, as this is the only recognised and permitted training pathway.

-It typically takes 12 to 42 months to complete a Certificate III in Barbering (SHB30516), depending on whether you're studying full-time, part-time, or as an apprentice.
+• It typically takes 42 months to complete a Certificate III in Barbering (SHB30516)

 In this award, hair and beauty industry means carrying out or performing any of the following activities: